-Unemployed journalist and aspiring novelist, Guy Foster, has a minor argument with his wife Melissa and decides to stay home while she attends a party with friends.
+Unemployed journalist and aspiring novelist Guy Foster has a minor argument with his wife Melissa and decides to stay home while she attends a party with friends.
 Later that night, Melissa phones and asks him to join her.
 Out driving, he comes across the police surrounding a crime scene.
-A woman has been strangled --it's Melissa!
-With each twist and turn, Guy is further incriminated; mysterious phone calls, a second dead body, and a psychiatrist that treated Guy for his anger management problems, but that he doesn't remember seeing.
-Guy is desperate to solve the case, but no one and nothing is what it seems!
-Written by
+A woman has been strangled --it's Melissa.
+With each twist and turn, Guy is further incriminated: mysterious phone calls, a second dead body, and a psychiatrist who treated Guy for his anger-management problems but he doesn't remember seeing.
+Guy is desperate to solve the case, but nobody and nothing is what it seems.Written by

 10 of 10 people found this review helpful.